OlivierLD/Passe-Coque/code/wind.generator/README.md

 ### Comments
 With the motor connected to the turbine, it seems to be too demanding.
-One turbine seems not to be enough, lts' try with two.
+One turbine seems not to be enough, lets' try with two.
 A [connector](./3D/middle.connector.stl) for the axis (top and bottom) has been created.